Financial Planning

 What BAH is

 Basic Allowance for Housing (BAH) is a non-taxable monthly allowance paid to service members to partially offset the cost of civilian housing at their permanent duty station.
-BAH is authorized under 37 U.S.C. § 403 and administered under JTR Chapter 10.
+BAH is authorized under 37 U.S.C. § 403 and administered under DoD FMR Volume 7A, Chapter 26 (Housing Allowances).
 Rates are set by pay grade, dependency status (with or without dependents), and the ZIP code of the duty station — known as the Military Housing Area (MHA).

 BAH rates are updated annually by the Defense Travel Management Office (DTMO), effective January 1 each year, based on local rental-market surveys and a housing-profile standard for each rank.